Katamori/deep-space-blizzard/README.md

-# deep-space-blizzard
+# Deep Space Blizzard

-Wiki of Voidshard, a cyberpunk worldbuilding project of mine.
+Wiki of Deep Space Blizzard, a cyberpunk worldbuilding project of mine.